 Even if you’re considering fried chicken catering for the Turkey Day festivities, make sure to discuss and confirm your order well in advance to avoid the last-minute rush.
 Note that several popular catering providers stop taking new orders at least a few days before Thanksgiving.
 So, the sooner your menu is ready, the easier it’ll be to make or purchase a delicious feast.

 3. Know What Your Guests Will Bring

 It’s common for guests to bring a side dish, appetizer, or dessert to complete their Thanksgiving dinner.
 If you’re having guests who will bring food, we recommend that you create a list of what they’re bringing.
 This will help you cross dishes off your list while also ensuring that no two guests bring the same item that you’ll end up eating for days after the festivities.

 Alternatively, if you have a large family, you can also delegate the entire course, like drinks, appetizers, or desserts.
 This will also make dinner preparations easier for you.

 4. Ensure You Have the Proper Serveware

 If you’re looking for ways to add a bit of oomph to your Thanksgiving dinner, quality serveware is the way to go.
-Ensure that you have a large platter for the turkey, a carving knife, bowls, platters, a gravy boat, and enough serving utensils for all of your guest.
-In case if you don’t have these essential serveware, you can always find substitutes and replacements.
+Ensure that you have a large platter for the turkey, a carving knife, bowls, platters, a gravy boat, and enough serving utensils for all of your guests.
+In case if you don’t have this essential thanksgiving serveware, you can always find substitutes and replacements.